Focus Groups for Food Companies

 Focus group research achieves a number of aims for food companies.
-Focus groups allow food companies to identify attributes of their target consumers and tailor their marketing strategies to those consumers.
+This type of research allows food companies to identify the attributes of their target consumers and tailor their marketing strategies to those consumers.
 Food companies benefit from investigating the opinions of consumers on such topics as packaging, acceptable price points, and expected points of sale.
-Food companies should pay close attention to words and phrases repetitively used by focus group participants so that marketing messages can be updated to reflect the vernacular of consumers.
+Companies should pay close attention to words and phrases repetitively used by participants so that marketing messages can be updated to reflect the vernacular of consumers.

 Although they serve a number of important functions, focus groups have their limits.
-Focus groups are not a free or low-cost form of research.
-Factoring in the cost of compensating participants, fees for a professional moderator and facility, and any expenses related to travel, a couple focus groups might cost around $20,000.
-Additionally, focus groups are qualitative by design and cannot be substituted for quantitative, generalizable research.
-In other words, focus groups do not provide data on population trends and aggregate opinions due to the small sample size and discussion based structure.
+This vein of research is certainly not free or low-cost.
+Factoring in the cost of compensating participants, fees for a professional moderator and facility, and any expenses related to travel, a couple groups might cost around $20,000.
+Additionally, they are qualitative by design and cannot be substituted for quantitative, generalizable research.
+In other words, they do not provide data on population trends and aggregate opinions due to the small sample size and discussion based structure.

-Focus group participants should not be expected to discuss sensitive topics as group dynamics tend to make participants uncomfortable with disclosing personal information (for instance, insights on alcohol use might be more appropriately gathered through means other than focus groups).
+Participants should not be expected to discuss sensitive topics as group dynamics tend to make participants uncomfortable with disclosing personal information (for instance, insights on alcohol use might be more appropriately gathered through means other than focus groups).
 Even the best focus groups will not tell businesses exactly what their next move should be.
-Instead, focus groups provide a backdrop of knowledge through which food companies make better-informed decisions.
+Instead, this qualitative research provides a backdrop of knowledge on which food companies make better-informed decisions.

 Focus groups yield valuable information.
 However, food companies should be aware of the limits and pitfalls of this kind of research.
-A vital aspect of product development, market research with focus groups helps food companies pinpoint their target consumers, identify the most effective approaches to marketing, and discern consumer needs that are unmet.
+A vital aspect of product development, market research with they help food companies pinpoint their target consumers, identify the most effective approaches to marketing, and discern consumer needs that are unmet.
 With the proper use of focus groups, food companies can glean detailed insights that may inform future business decisions.